Hours of Operation:

 The transit agency must demonstrate equivalency according to these criteria prior to any acquisition of inaccessible vehicles.
 While the standard FTA certifications and assurances contain an equivalent service certification form, transit agencies must be able to provide proof of service equivalency upon request (such as during a triennial review or other compliance review conducted by FTA or the State DOT).

 Some transit agencies contract for some or all of their demand response services with taxi providers, transportation network companies (TNCs) such as Lyft and Uber, or other private operators.
 If an agency relies on external transportation providers to provide any portion of their demand response services, the agency needs to ensure that individuals with disabilities are provided with an equal level of access based on the seven service characteristics (equivalent service standards) listed in Section 37.77(c) and referenced above.
-For more information, see the frequently asked questions on ADA and shared mobility published on the FTA website.
 This could be achieved by requiring the contracted private provider to provide equivalent accessible service (e.g., requiring a taxi provider to operate an adequate number of accessible vans as part of the contract), by the transit agency providing its own accessible service, or contracting with another entity.

 Section Sources